WorldHealthOrganization/app/docs/devdesign/repositories.md

 ## Implemented solution

-We will have 3 repositories set up: App, Overlay and Build.
+We have 3 repositories set up: App, Overlay and Build.

-The App repository will contain the application with assets to build it locally. (this repo) The Overlay repository will contain a directory structure similar to the structure of the App repository. (private repo) The Build repo contains 2 submodules and the build scripts (https://github.com/WorldHealthOrganization/app-build-tools)
+- This App repository contains the application with assets to build it locally.
+- The private Overlay repository contains a directory structure similar to the structure of the App repository.
+- The Build repository contains 2 submodules and the build scripts (https://github.com/WorldHealthOrganization/app-build-tools)

 ## Building the app with the private assets